 Fixing a Wobbly Toilet – Identify the Issue

-First things first, before you even start thinking about repairing a wobbling toilet, you need to figure out what’s causing the toilet to leak.
-It could be that the bowl got loose.
+First, before you even start thinking about repairing a wobbling toilet, you need to figure out what’s causing the toilet to leak.
+It could be that the bowl itself has loosened.
 Once it is not firm on the floor, it will most likely start wobbling.
-To figure out whether that is the case with your toilet or not, try to move the bowl from side to side.
-If it moves, your bowl has got loose.
+To figure out whether a loose bowl is the issue with your toilet, try to move the bowl from side to side.
+If it moves, your bowl is loose.

-In order to successfully fix a wobbling toilet you will need certain tools.
-Therefore, make sure you get them before you start off the repairing process.
+In order to successfully fix a wobbling toilet, you will need certain tools.
+Therefore, make sure you gather the following items before you start off the repair process:

 - Small wrench

 - Vacuum cleaner

 We listed five steps to help you fix a wobbly toilet.

 Firstly, you’ll want to stop the flow of water and pour out all the water before you remove the toilet.
 Shut off the valve controlling the water supply.
 After that, hold down the toilet tank lever and wait until all the water flows out.
 You’ll want to empty out the toilet bowl as well to avoid spilling any water.
 Now, grab the wrench and disconnect the pipe from the toilet.

 In order to lift the toilet you need to remove the removable caps on the base.
 After that, remove the hex nuts using a small wrench, making sure to store them in a safe place.
 Remember, there will most likely be dirt on the bottom of the toilet and it could stain the floor.
 Laying down cardboard or an old newspaper on your floor can really come in handy in this situation.
 Carefully put the toilet on the cardboard or the newspaper and wash your hands.